chpmrc/SpellCheckersJS/readme.md

 ### Casting a spell

-Here's how Duel Cast is different than other similar games (e.g. Magicka).
+Here's how SpellCheckersJS is different than other similar games (e.g. Magicka).
 To cast a spell the player has to type the word linked to that particular spell.
 An example might be _fireball_ that throws a ball of fire to the opponent.

 This follows the definition of "spell".
 From Wikipedia: